hm-lang/core/proposals/README.md

 (See [nullable classes](#nullable-classes) for more information.)
 Symmetric integers are useful when you want to ensure that `-Symmetric` is actually the opposite sign of `Symmetric`; `-i8(-128)` is still `i8(-128)`.
-The corresponding generic for symmetric integers is `symmetric~Count Bits`.
+The corresponding generic for symmetric integers is `symmetric[Bits: count]`.

 Note that the `ordinal` type behaves exactly like a number but can be used to index arrays starting at 1.
 E.g., `Array[ordinal(1)]` corresponds to `Array[index(0)]`